NomicFoundation/hardhat-vscode/README.md

 ## Installation

-**Hardhat for Visual Studio Code** can be installed by searching for `hardhat` within the `visual studio code` extension tab or via the [marketplace](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity).
+**Hardhat for Visual Studio Code** can be installed by [using the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity).

 ## Contributing